Neural Injective Functions for Multisets, Measures and Graphs via a Finite Witness Theorem: Numerical Experiments: Additional Details

 \subsection{Graph separation}

-We ran the `graph separation' experiment using the PyTorch Geometric \cite{Fey/Lenssen/2019} implementation for `WL convolutions', and the GCN convolutions of \cite{DBLP:conf/iclr/KipfW17}, as well as their version of the TUDataset \cite{Morris+2020}.
-As node features for initialization we only took the node degree.
+We ran the graph separation experiment using the PyTorch Geometric \cite{Fey/Lenssen/2019} implementation for `WL convolutions', and the GCN convolutions of \cite{DBLP:conf/iclr/KipfW17}, as well as their version of the TUDataset \cite{Morris+2020}.
+As initialization for the node features, we only took the node degree.

 When moving from the abstract mathematical world to finite precision computing,